juxor/afaq/markdown/secI2.md

 _"it is of no use to change the holders of power or introduce some variation into its workings: an agricultural and industrial combination must be found by means of which power, today the ruler of society, shall become its slave."_
-[**System of Economical Contradictions**, p.
-399 and p.
-398] Workers should follow the example of those already creating co-operatives:
+[**Property is Theft!**, p.
+226 and p.
+225] Workers should follow the example of those already creating co-operatives:

-> _"Do not the workmen's unions at this moment serve as the cradle for the social revolution . . . ?
-Are they not always the open school, both theoretical and practical, where the workman learns the science of the production and distribution of wealth, where he studies, without masters and without books, by his own experience solely, the laws of . . . industrial organisation . . . ?"_ [**General Idea of the Revolution**, p.
-78]
+> _"Do not the worker's societies at this moment serve as the cradle for the social revolution . . . ?
+Are they not always the open school, both theoretical and practical, where the worker learns the science of the production and distribution of wealth, where he studies, without masters and without books, by his own experience solely, the laws of . . . industrial organisation . . . ?"_ [**Op.
+Cit.**, pp. 552-3]

-Attempts to form workers associations, therefore, _"should be judged, not by the more or less successful results which they obtain, but only according to their silent tendency to assert and establish the social republic."_ The _"importance of their work lies, not in their petty union interests, but in their denial of the rule of capitalists, money lenders and governments."_ They _"should take over the great departments of industry, which are their natural inheritance."_ [**Op.
-Cit.**, p.
-98-9]
+Attempts to form workers associations, therefore, _"should be judged, not by the more or less successful results which they obtain, but only according to their silent tendency to assert and establish the social republic."_ The _"importance of their work lies, not in the petty interests of their company, but in the negation of the capitalist regime."_ They will _" take over the great departments of industry, which are their natural prerogative."_ [**Op.
+Cit.**, pp. 558-9]

 This linking of the present and the future through the self-activity and self- organisation of working class people is also found in Bakunin.
 Unlike